BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## The metaverse as your own playground - with all the emotional power of music!

-An upcoming collaborative music sandbox native to VR, from the immersive media experts of PatchXR.
+A collaborative music sandbox native to VR, from the immersive media experts of PatchXR.

 ***